From the Sun to Supernovae, Neutron Stars, Black Holes, and Galaxies!

-The astronomy and space physics track is one of the four specialization tracks of the master’s degree programme in physical and chemical sciences.
-It encompasses a broad range of topics from the physics of the sun and solar system, to stellar and galactic structure and evolution, as well as topics in high energy astrophysics (e.g. accretion processes, the physics of black holes and neutron stars) and cosmology.
+The Master's Degree Programme in Physical and Chemical Sciences – Astronomy and Space Physics encompasses a broad range of topics from the physics of the sun and solar system to stellar and galactic structure and evolution, as well as topics in high energy astrophysics and cosmology.

 The Astronomy and Space Physics track includes a solid grounding in theoretical aspects as well as providing opportunities for observational studies (e.g. of supernovae or accreting black holes); the space physics group performs experimental, theoretical and computational research on high-energy phenomena in near-Earth space.

 Academic Excellence & Experience

 The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and solve scientific and technological problems independently and as part of a group.

 Master's Thesis & Topics

 The Master’s degree programme includes a compulsory thesis component (30 ECTS), which corresponds to six months of full-time work.
 The thesis is to be written up as a report based on a combination of a literature review and an original research project that forms the bulk of the thesis.

 The thesis is an independently made research project but the project will be carried out under the guidance of leading researchers in the field at the University of Turku.
 It is expected that the student will be embedded within an active research group or experimental team, thereby providing excellent opportunities to discuss results and exchange ideas in a group setting.

 Recent examples of thesis titles in astronomy and space physics are:

 Flux decay during thermonuclear X-ray bursts: decay rate analysis using the dynamic power-law index method